shemp9999/plender_sdetest/README.md

 Uses wttr.in's `j2` format instead of `j1` - 92% smaller payload (50KB → 4KB).

+### Timestamp Parsing

+wttr.in returns times in each city's local timezone.
+We convert to UTC using Python's built-in `zoneinfo` before storing in InfluxDB.

+Without conversion: LA at 8:28 AM would be stored as 8:28 AM UTC (wrong - should be 3:28 PM UTC).

+Uses static timezone mapping in settings.py.
+For hundreds of cities, could use geonames API to look up timezones programmatically.

 ## Troubleshooting

 ### Container Fails to Start